Smooths frizz and protects color with a gentle, salon-style formula that keeps hair polished and full-bodied.

 Pureology Strength Cure Shampoo review

-Best for: Fine, fragile, or highly processed hair that breaks easily.
+Best for: Fine, fragile, or heavily processed hair that breaks easily.

 How to choose the best keratin shampoo for your hair